Book a Weekend Tour →

 What are the best weekend trips from Brisbane for couples?

 Byron Bay (most romantic overall), Noosa (most stylish), Granite Belt wineries (most indulgent), and Montville/Maleny (most peaceful).
 For a more adventurous couple, Fraser Island and Lamington are outstanding.
+For something genuinely different in 2026, consider Lady Elliot Island (Bundaberg flight, 3 hrs) for a Great Barrier Reef overnight stay unlike anything else accessible from Brisbane.

 Can I do these weekend trips without a car?

-Noosa and Sunshine Coast beaches are reachable by bus from Brisbane (Greyhound and Sunbus).
-Byron Bay has a coach service (Premier Motor Service).
-North Stradbroke Island requires only a train to Cleveland and a ferry β€” no car needed.
-Fraser Island and Lamington essentially require a vehicle or a guided tour.
+Noosa and Sunshine Coast beaches are reachable by bus from Brisbane (Sunbus and Greyhound services).
+Byron Bay has a coach service (Premier Motor Service from Roma Street).
+North Stradbroke Island (Minjerribah) requires only a train to Cleveland and a ferry — no car needed at all.
+Fraser Island and Lamington/O'Reilly's essentially require a vehicle or a Cooee Tours guided weekend tour that handles all logistics.

 What's the best Brisbane weekend trip in winter?

 June–August is peak season for most Queensland trips.
-Our top winter picks: Fraser Island (best weather, stunning light), Granite Belt wineries (proper winter chill β€” the only place in Queensland you might light a fire), whale watching at Stradbroke or Hervey Bay (July–October), and Lamington rainforest (cool, atmospheric).
+Our top winter picks: Fraser Island (best weather, stunning light on the sand, clear skies at night), Granite Belt wineries (proper winter chill — the only place in Queensland where you might light a fire, and the alternative varietals are extraordinary in winter), Whale watching at Minjerribah or Hervey Bay (July–October, peak season), and Lamington rainforest (cool, atmospheric, fog in the trees).